LeonardoStanchak/LeonardoStanchak/README.md

 ### Hi there my name is Leonardo Stanchak

-Working as a java backend developer with spring boot and Knowledge of SQL SERVER Studying Computer Engineering
+Working as a java backend developer with spring boot and Knowledge of SQL SERVER<br>
+Studying Computer Engineering<br>
-Studying and training to be a software engineer.
+Studying and training to be a software engineer.<br>
-Currently studying node.js and typescript for web development to become a fullstack developer Contact me by email : leonardostancxhak01@hotmail.com
+Currently studying node.js and typescript for web development to become a fullstack developer<br>
+Contact me by email : leonardostancxhak01@hotmail.com<br>

 <div align="center">
   <a href="https://github.com/LeonardoStanchak">